hogeschool/development-web/23-24/exam-structure/practice-exam-questions.md

 ```

 ## ASP .Net
-(counts for two questions)
-- create a UserController controller that supports the following methods
+- create a UserController controller that supports the following methods (4/10 points)
   - GET the users between the `from` and `to` parameters
   - POST a new user
   - DELETE a user